...

 Some even opt for jobs that allow them to work remotely or have flexible schedules.
 Simultaneously, the traditional model of women remaining at home while men go out to work is becoming less prevalent.
 Fathers now have an advantage with both parents often being income earners.
 Mothers can no longer convincingly argue that being at home gives them the upper hand in custody disputes.

 Contrary to popular belief, Texas Family Code Section 153.135 clarifies that joint managing conservatorship does not require equal or nearly equal periods of physical possession and access to the child for each joint conservator.
 While aiming for 50/50 custody is a valid goal, it’s important to understand that strict equal time is not mandatory under the law.
-The court’s primary focus is to establish reasonable minimum possession and determine what is in the child’s best interest, as stated in Section 153.252 of the Texas Family Code.
+The court’s primary focus is to establish reasonable minimum possession.
+It also aims to determine what is in the child’s best interest, as stated in Section 153.252 of the Texas Family Code.

 Overcoming the Presumption: The Standard Possession Order Challenge

 When seeking equal or 50/50 time with your children, one hurdle you’ll face is the presumption in favor of a “Standard Possession Order.”
-This order is typically considered to be in the child’s best interest, providing a reasonable minimum possession for the parent named as a possessory conservator or joint managing conservator.
-While this presumption can create initial obstacles, it is not insurmountable, and with the right approach, you can present compelling arguments to support your case for equal custody.
+This order is typically considered to be in the child’s best interest.
+It provides a reasonable minimum possession for the parent named as a possessory conservator or joint managing conservator.
+While this presumption can create initial obstacles, it is not insurmountable.
+With the right approach, you can present compelling arguments to support your case for equal custody.

 Increasing Your Odds: Tips for Success